N. Zimmermann/ H. Fahrun

 Focuses of reflection

-During Planning faciliators were considering goals, contents, methods, topic, needs and the environment.
-From time to time it's needed to check if the process is still inline with the plans or if priorities have changed needs are different, or a process should take a general different direction.
+During Planning facilitators were considering goals, contents, methods, topic, needs and the environment.
+From time to time it's necessary to check if the process is still inline with the plans or if priorities have changed or needs are different, or a process should take a general different direction.

 Concept: The Method Mix

-The quality of results depends from the methodology how the data for reflection was collected.
-In particular a range of different ways to assess and interpret the needed data should be included, according to the principle of method mix.
+The quality of results depends on the methodology of data collection for reflection.
+In particular, a range of different ways to assess and interpret the needed data should be included, according to the principle of method mix.